tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 requires the "pycrypto" package, which is a Python+C implementation of many cryptographic functions (the debian package is named "python-crypto").

-Note that "pycrypto" is different than the "pycryptopp" package that Tahoe-LAFS uses (which is a Python wrapper around the C++ -based Crypto++ library, a library that is frequently installed as /usr/lib/libcryptopp.a, to avoid problems with non-alphanumerics in filenames).

 Immutable and Mutable Files
 ===========================